isadominguez314/DS1000_S2023/README.md

 ### Cell Phones, Laptops, Tablets, etc.

-You are strongly encouraged to bring your laptop to class in order to work through the `.Rmd` file during the lecture.
+You are expected to bring your laptop to class in order to work through the `.Rmd` file during the lecture.
 These `.Rmd` files will be posted to the GitHub repository at least 24 hours prior to the lecture.
 Students are encouraged to download these files and work through them prior to class.

 You are asked to silence your cell phone / tablet / smart watch before class begins.